TwoBitAlchemist/NeoAlchemy/source/schema-classes.rst

 Schema Classes
 **************

-.. py:class:: Graph

-    .. py:method:: delete_all

-        Issues ``MATCH (all) DETACH DELETE all``, completely clearing the graph.

-        It should go without saying that **this will delete all of your data!**

-    .. py:attribute:: query(query, **params)

-        Run an arbitrary query against the graph, with optional parameters.

-        When not called, returns a reference to the Graph's :py:class:`Query` object.

-    :param query: An object that stringifies to a Cypher query.
-    :param params: The values for the query's parameters.
-    :return: A Neo4J StatementResult corresponding to the issued query.
-    :rtype: `neo4j.v1.StatementResult`_

-    .. py:attribute:: schema

-        A reference to the Graph's :py:class:`Schema` object.

-    .. py:method:: session

-        Returns `a session from the underlying driver`_'s pool.

 .. py:class:: NodeType(label, *properties, extra_labels=())

     The core of the low-level QueryBuilder API.
 Represents a group of nodes